HANJARO | 漢字路 | 한자로 ♪～（･ε･ )

 On a related note, whenever I go through korean song lyrics if I think the artist or song is remotely popular I google the song title, artist and wayaku because it’s so much faster for me to go through the lyrics with that compared to me going at it with a dictionary and the korean lyrics.
 Also I generate anki cards so it would speed up the process.

 Part of the reason I do that is because Korean requires interpretation skills that I don’t possess yet.
 I’ll read the lyrics and be confused or unsure as to what it means because they often leave out subjects.
 I’ll figure out all the ways something can be interpreted and then I’ll come to a decision and then later find out (through an english or japanese translation) that I was wrong in that none of my interpretations were right or the one that I thought was the least likely was correct.
 I believe I gain more by using wayaku and just getting the answer to the correct interpretation than wasting my time trying to figure out the interpretation every time I look up song lyrics to a song I like.
-It’s time I don’t have and I don’t believe this activity will help me grow my interpretation skills.
+It’s time I don’t have and I don’t believe the labor-intensive activity of looking up all the words and interpreting the lyrics myself instead of reading the wayaku will help me grow my interpretation skills.
 I think I’ll eventually hone in on this skill once I spend enough time inputting comprehensible input.

 When I went into Korean knowing English and Japanese, I knew that no matter how much I read hangeul it’ll never feel as comfortable as reading Japanese as far as reading for meaning or speed (as in not reading it out loud) in terms of obtaining the meaning or exerting least amount of effort possible.
 The inherent nature of the PHONETIC hangeul writing system and its limitations are obvious to me.
 I think if it came down to which language I can read out loud fastest without taking comprehension into account it would come down to English and Korean of course but that defeats the point of reading which is to understand what you’re reading.
 Of course the downside to Japanese is that I have the dilemma of being unsure of the readings at times but I prefer knowing meaning over reading any day.
 I find not understanding the most “frustrating” part of sucking at language rather than not being able to read it out-loud.
 Reading hangeul is tiring.
 Reading Japanese is less tiring and takes less effort once you’re literate.
 As a lazy person, I’m glad I learned Japanese because of how effortless it can be to read stuff in Japanese at times.
 Every time I see a block of text in hangeul when I open online articles I feel a tinge of anxiety and ominous dread because I have a point of comparison.
 It’s the analogy of why would you go back to black and white when you can have all the colors or why go back windows 95 when you have windows 10 (I can’t think of a good one).
 The point is I’ve experienced the wonders of reading Japanese.
 It’s obvious to me that the Japanese writing system plays an integral role in the popularity of reading in Japan.
 Also it seems like everyone on TV has written a book because I constantly add stuff to my amazon.co.jp wishlist or dokushometer when I watch Japanese TV shows (there are so many interesting books to be read).
 I’ve always cared about being able to understand a piece of writing more than being able to read it loud.
 Also, I’ve never had to waste time looking up words like MARTHA or 오르가슴 or VOLDEMORT (no i was not reading harry potter) since they write foreign words in Katakana meanwhile I’ve had that bitter experience many times with Korean since they only write in hangeul (in printed books they write foreign names and foreign words in a different font).
 That was one of the most demotivating characteristics of Korean with respect to learning it for me personally.
 I am very happy and blessed to have found HANJARO.
 I just wish I found it in 2016!